libreswitch/ops/tests/rest/rest_test.md

 +---------------+                 +---------------+
 ```
 ### Description
-The test case validates the "/rest/v1/system/interfaces" through the standard RESTAPI GET method.
+The test case validates the "/rest/v1/system/interfaces" through the standard REST API GET method.

-> **STEPS:**
+#### Steps

-> 1. Connect OpenSwitch to the Ubuntu workstation as shown in the topology diagram.
+1. Connect OpenSwitch to the Ubuntu workstation as shown in the topology diagram.
-> 2. Configure the IPV4 address on the switch management interfaces.
+2. Configure the IPV4 address on the switch management interfaces.
-> 3. Configure the IPV4 address on the Ubuntu workstation.
+3. Configure the IPV4 address on the Ubuntu workstation.
-> 4. Execute the Standard REST API GET Method for URI "/rest/v1/system/interfaces".
+4. Execute the Standard REST API GET Method for URI "/rest/v1/system/interfaces".
-> 5. Validate the GET method HTTP return code for "/rest/v1/system/interfaces" and its respective values.
+5. Validate the GET method HTTP return code for "/rest/v1/system/interfaces" and its respective values.

 ### Test result criteria
 #### Test pass criteria